EienMosu/AmazonPriceTracker-BeautifulSoup-Smtplib/README.md

 # AmazonPriceTracker-BeautifulSoup-Smtplib
-Be sure to Product have price at amazon!
+Be sure to Product have a price at amazon!